-The Speak Up Program is a dedicated alternative channel for Woolworths suppliers (as defined above) to raise concerns about conduct that does not meet Woolworths' values or applicable laws.
+The Speak Up Program is a dedicated alternative channel for Woolworths team members to raise concerns about conduct that does not comply with our group policies, values or applicable laws.
 Some examples of such conduct include:

-- Breach of the Food and Grocery Code of Conduct - Breach of the law, including employment, workplace, discrimination, or safety laws - Bullying, harassment (including sexual harassment), discrimination, or human rights and modern slavery issues - Sanctioned activities, such as importing and exporting goods or dealing with sanctioned individuals and companies - Improper use or disclosure of confidential information - Dishonest or unethical behaviour, including conflict of interest - A breach of Woolworths' Code of Conduct - Fraud, theft, bribery, 'kickbacks', money laundering, corruption, secret commissions - Conduct that may cause harm to the public or the financial system (even if it does not involve a breach of a particular law) - Misconduct, in relation to Woolworths or one of its related entities.
+- Breach of the law, including employment, workplace, discrimination, or safety laws - Bullying, harassment (including sexual harassment) - Human rights and modern slavery issues - Sanctioned activities, such as importing and exporting goods or dealing with sanctioned individuals and companies

+- Improper use or disclosure of confidential information - Dishonest or unethical behaviour, including conflict of interest - A breach of Woolworths Code of Conduct or Policies - Fraud, theft, bribery, 'kickbacks', money laundering, corruption, secret commissions - Conduct that may cause harm to the public or the financial system (even if it does not involve a breach of particular law) - Misconduct, in relation to Woolworths or one of its related entities.

 To enable us to investigate reports in a fair and comprehensive manner, it's important that you have reasonable grounds for your concern.
-Making knowingly false reports may lead to regulatory action.
+Making knowingly false reports may lead to disciplinary action.